lenanya/bf-interpreter/README.md

 brainfuck interpreter in freebasic

 # usage
-bfi <filename.bf>
+you need free basic installed, or need to figure out how to install all the libraries if you want to use the release binary

+if you are on arch and have yay just do

+`yay -S freebasic`

+to run:

+`bfi <filename.bf>`

 # uh
-, isnt actually implemented cuz i forgor
+`,` isnt actually implemented cuz i forgor

 # $
 `$F` expands to `+++++ +++++ +++++` (you can use any value 1-F)